1st December, 2021

 When we think of slips and trips, we often think of slip and trip hazards, like a spill or a trailing cable.
 And, yes, these are two of the most obvious causes.
-But there can be many other factors at play including flooring, footwear, housekeeping, cleaning, contamination, environment and people.
+But there can be many other factors at play, including flooring, footwear, housekeeping, cleaning, contamination, environment and people.

 Here are 15 quick ways to reduce the risk of slips, trips and falls:

-Walkways are often heavy pedestrian traffic areas and are also often used as escape routes, access and egress.
+Walkways are often heavy pedestrian traffic areas used as escape routes, access and egress.
 These areas should be kept clear of obstacles that will increase the risk of slips trips and falls.

 Plan the layout of your workplace to avoid trailing cables.
 Place desks close to power supplies, or route cables along walls or under raised floors to prevent trip hazards.

 Uneven walkways will increase the risks of trips and should be made level.
 Dusty floors and loose floor coverings can also cause slips and trips.

-You know your workplace, and you know where your walkways are.
-What about visitors and new employees?
-Make sure they know where the safe routes of access and escape are by clearly marking walkways.
+Make sure walkways, access routes and escape routes are marked and signposted if necessary.
 This will also help to prevent your employees from taking shortcuts across cluttered or uneven areas.